 - Chickpeas aka Garbanzo Beans - caned is easiest, but you can also use fresh cooked if you would like.
 You can also swap the chickpeas out with white beans for a white bean dip.

-- Pesto or basil - for flavor.
-You can use store-bought pesto, make your own with my vegan pesto recipe, or simply use a handful of fresh basil.
-You can also use cilantro or another herb of choice if you don't like basil.
+- Pesto or basil – for flavor.
+You can use store-bought pesto, make your own with my vegan pesto recipe, nut-free pesto, or simply use a handful of fresh basil.
+You can also use cilantro garlic sauce or another herb of choice if you don’t like basil.

-- Nutritional Yeasts - for a slightly cheesy flavor.
-(Optional).
+- Nutritional Yeast – for a slightly cheesy flavor.
+You need to use nutritional yeast, not brewer’s yeast (Optional).

-- Water - to achieve the desired consistency and make your hummus smooth and creamy.
+- Water – or aquafaba to achieve the desired consistency and make your hummus smooth and creamy.

-- Pour chickpeas, pesto, nutritional yeast, and salt into a food processor.
+Step 1 – Pour chickpeas, pesto, nutritional yeast, and salt into a food processor (or blender).

-- My kids love this hummus and they will eat a whole plate of fresh veggies dipped in it!
+- My kids love this hummus and they will eat a whole plate of fresh veggies like carrot sticks or sliced cucumbers dipped in it!

-- Use as a spread to give sandwiches and veggie wraps a satisfying creaminess and added protein!
+- Use as a spread to give sandwiches, pinwheels, and veggie wraps a satisfying creaminess and added protein!

 - Top it with a dollop of extra pesto and serve it as a fancy dip at your next party or just eat it with a bowl of chips while you watch TV.

 - Add an additional tbsp of water to make it thinner, heat it up, and toss it with pasta for a protein-packed creamy pesto pasta sauce.
-You can also check out my recipe for Creamy Vegan Pesto Pasta.
+You can also check out my recipe for creamy vegan pesto pasta or vegan pesto pasta with veggies.

 To use dried chickpeas, just cook the chickpeas until they are very soft, an instant pot or a pressure cooker works great for this, then allow them to cool a little in the pot of cooking water before using.